 For instance, it saved the life of a rural Maryland patient who contracted necrotizing fasciitis (or as the media has popularized it, “flesh-eating” bacteria).
 The small ICU at Atlantic General Hospital didn’t have a specialist on-hand, so they called in a critical care doctor who was able to diagnose the condition – from 125 miles away.
 The system relied on “voice, video and high-speed data lines constantly streaming information about vital signs, medications, test results and X-rays” and ultimately expedited the patient’s transfer to a hospital equipped to treat the condition.
-A study conducted at three California clinics found that the amount of preparatory planning, workflow/scheduling management and costs comprised significant hurdles – but that patient and provider satisfaction were generally very high.
+A study conducted at three California clinics found that the amount of preparatory planning, workflow/scheduling management, and costs comprised significant hurdles – but that patient and provider satisfaction were generally very high.

 4. Computerized Physician Order Entry (CPOE)

 Computerized physician order entry (CPOE) has been identified by HHS as a core component for improving health care delivery, especially in hospital settings.
 CPOE allows physicians to enter medical orders and instructions related to patient treatment directly into networked systems.
-Information is then shared with medical staff and with organizations responsible for fulfilling orders, including laboratories, radiology departments and pharmacies.
+Information is then shared with medical staff and with organizations responsible for fulfilling orders, including laboratories, radiology departments, and pharmacies.

-CPOE systems have the potential to reduce errors related to transcription and handwriting, prevent duplicate orders, identify incorrect dosages and simplify the inventory process.
+CPOE systems have the potential to reduce errors related to transcription and handwriting, prevent duplicate orders, identify incorrect dosages, and simplify the inventory process.
 These systems contribute to increased visibility in the patient care continuum and encourage a team approach between physicians and health care delivery organizations.
 They improved medication turn-around times by a dramatic 58% for Montefiore Medical Center in New York, and “estimated time savings of two hours per day for each ward clerk, 20 minutes per day per nurse, and 200 minutes per day per pharmacist.”

 University of Kentucky HealthCare, a private health care system in Kansas, found that successfully managing and paring down order sets was integral to success – and that viewing CPOEs as a rote, clerical task rather than an opportunity to consider the quality of care being delivered was detrimental.
 In reviewing her experiences with CPOE technology, UK HealthCare CMIO Carol Steltenkamp emphasized that administrators and physicians should not just consider what kind of tests or procedures they’re ordering, but why they’re providing that particular type of care.

-Email, text and instant messages have replaced many forms of handwritten communication.
+Email, text, and instant messages have replaced many forms of handwritten communication.
 E-prescriptions take handwriting out of the prescription process by allowing physicians and other health practitioners to send prescriptions in electronic form directly to pharmacies from the point of care.
 The most obvious benefits include a reduction in prescription errors due to problems with handwriting interpretation.
-A Weill Cornell Medical College study published in 2010 found that prescriptions errors were reduced from an astonishing 42.5 per 100 paper-based prescriptions to 6.6 per 100 one year after adoption of e-prescriptions.
+A Weill Cornell Medical College study published in 2010 found that prescription errors were reduced from an astonishing 42.5 per 100 paper-based prescriptions to 6.6 per 100 one year after the adoption of e-prescriptions.

 E-prescription systems are often integrated with electronic health records, providing decision support by checking a patient’s condition and other prescriptions for possible adverse reactions.
 These systems can also notify the prescriber about alternative generic medications.

 According to HHS, physicians and their staff spend hours each day responding to clarification calls from pharmacies.
 E-prescriptions can also automate the prescription renewal request and authorization process.
-So in addition to improving patient safety and quality of care, e-prescriptions can reduce the amount of time prescribers and pharmacies spend on the phone – thus increasing the time available for direct patient care and interaction.
+So in addition to improving patient safety and quality of care, e-prescriptions can reduce the number of time prescribers and pharmacies spend on the phone – thus increasing the time available for direct patient care and interaction.